EPGL Summer Program 2023: Course List

 Instructor |

-Dr. Alan Chu ── Dr. Chu is currently a lecturer in the Department of Mathematics, Statistics and Insurance of the Hang Seng University of Hong Kong (HSUHK).
-He received his Ph.D. in Mathematics from HKUST.
+Dr. Alan Chu ── Dr. Chu received his Ph.D. in Mathematics from HKUST.
 He has been actively involved in teaching applied mathematics in different aspects at undergraduate level.
 Course topics include probability and statistics, financial mathematics, mathematics on the battlefield, solving mathematical problems using MATLAB, and applied graph theory.

 Dr. Chu has received the HKUST Din-Yu Hsieh Teaching Award in 2019.
 His current research areas include the level set method, image processing, and numerical solution of Partial Differential Equations (PDEs).